rug-cit-hpc/league-of-robots/roles/online_docs/templates/mkdocs/docs/analysis.md

 Please note that this is a simplified example taking only cores and time into account.
 In real life Slurm is playing sort of a multidimensional [Tetris](https://nl.wikipedia.org/wiki/Tetris) game taking other resources like memory into account too.

+#### Job preemption

+Preemption means that a job in the queue can get resources by pushing another running job out of its way.
+For the running job that gets preempted this means it will get killed and automatically rescheduled.
+Unless the rescheduled job can use a smart form of check pointing to resume from where it got interrupted, this means it will have to start all over from scratch and any resources it used up to the point it got killed & rescheduled were wasted.
+Therefore preemption of short jobs can help to free up resources for high priority jobs on a busy cluster without wasting a lot, but for long running jobs it is less suitable, because the longer the walltime the higher the chance it gets preempted and hence the more resources got wasted.

 ## Quality of Service